TheMozg/awk-raycaster/README.md

 #OSX

-OSX users neeg to have gawk installed.
+OSX users need to have gawk installed.

 Using Homebrew do: